sondercoder/docker-pihole-sync/README.md

 # docker-pihole-sync
 A Docker Container To Sync Two Piholes.
 Currently

-Bugs:
-Issue with permissions working properly.
-May require same user/account used for both docker instances

 # A Fork
 From ShiromMakkad's awesome project.
 Customized to fit current example docker configuration from pihole.